 Note: The capabilities of this page vary according to the platform.
-The screenshot above applies to MassCore Mykerinos systems.
+The screenshot above applies to a MassCore Ravenna system.

 Preset

 This section allows the user to Save and ReLoad or Delete Presets of all the parameters in this page.
 A variety of common scenarios are covered in the supplied Presets: